atsushieno/xamarin-android-architecture-components-binding/README.md

 - Generate C# source code after we get the actual app dll.
 - Call csc to compile it into another dll.
-- Add the resulting dll to the following build steps.
+- Add the resulting dll into the resulting apk.

 The weird binding assembly names are due to my [binding automator tool](https://github.com/atsushieno/xamarin-android-binding-automator).